-Short-term studies: Fair mouth is the most common adverse event, and found similar rates of adverse events and withdrawals between the drugs.
-Evidence from short-term head-to-head comparison trials indicate a higher incidence of adverse events overall, and dry mouth specifically with Oxy.
+Key Question 2: Adverse Effects Quality of Evidence Conclusion Short-term studies: Fair Evidence from short-term head-to-head comparison trials indicate a higher incidence of adverse events overall, and dry mouth specifically with Oxy.
 The ER forms of each drug resulted in fewer adverse events, and dry mouth when compared to IR formulations.
 The difference between drugs based on withdrawals is less clear.
-Key Question 3: Subpopulations Quality of Evidence Conclusion Overall grade: Poor No head-to-head trials assessing the impact of race, age, gender, co-morbidities or other drugs were found.
+Key Question 3: Subpopulations Quality of Evidence Conclusion Overall grade: Poor One head to head trial in Japanese and Korean patients was found, and one subgroup analysis of women from a previous trial.
 There is insufficient evidence to indicate a difference between the UI drugs based on subpopulation characteristics.